yandex-cloud/docs/en/support/pricing.md

 The cost depends on the selected service plan.
 For a table of all service plans and their features, see [{#T}](overview.md).

+The selected service plan applies to a billing account and [can only be changed](overview#change-service-plan) by the billing account owner.

 The basic service plan is provided to all {{ yandex-cloud }} users free of charge.
-For other service plans, the price is calculated based on resources consumed for the current reporting period (calendar month).
+For other service plans, the price is calculated based on the resources consumed for the current reporting period (calendar month).
 To calculate the cost of using the service, use our [calculator](/prices#calculator) or see the calculation methods in the sections below.

 {% note info %}